 Once the regex pattern is approved, the changes will be applied to your data parsing patterns and take effect on your account.

 You can deactivate PCI compliance at any time.
-Go to > Settings > General in the top menu and click
+Go to > Settings > General in the navigation menu and click